Flying Sprints Guide + 3 Flying Sprints Workouts For All Runners

 Essentially, you hit the flying sprint while you are already “flying,” rather than doing an explosive sprint start from starting blocks or doing an acceleration from a falling sprint start or standing sprint start.

-In this way, a flying sprint workout or flying sprint drill focuses on improving your sprinting mechanics when sprinting at maximum velocity rather than building explosive power to improve your acceleration portion of sprint or speed training.
+In this way, a flying sprint workout or flying sprint drill focuses on improving your sprinting mechanics when sprinting at maximum velocity rather than building explosive power to improve your acceleration portion of sprint or max speed training.

-Although your ability to accelerate quickly to your maximum sprinting speed is indeed an important part of sprinting performance and should be included in speed training, this type of sprint training is extremely demanding on the quads and is only a portion of what goes into making you a faster sprinter.
+Although your ability to accelerate quickly to your maximum velocity is an important part of sprinting performance and should be included in speed training, this training method is extremely demanding on the quads.

-You have to also practice actually running as fast as you possibly can.
+It is only a portion of what goes into making you a faster sprinter.
+You also have to practice actually running as fast as you possibly can.

 This latter aspect of speed development is ultimately what distinguishes a flying sprint drill from flat sprints or accelerations.